 5.5 Points System

-5.5.1 After each boulder round, the competitors are rated according to the following criteria in the exact given order
+5.5.1 After each boulder round, the competitors are rated according to the following primary ranking criteria* in the exact given order:

 - number of tops reached.

 - number of attempts reaching these zone holds.